Iliotibial Band Syndrome (IT Band Syndrome)

 - What causes iliotibial band (IT band) syndrome?

 - What are iliotibial band (IT band) syndrome symptoms and signs?

 - What is the treatment for iliotibial band (IT band) syndrome?

 - What stretches and exercises are beneficial for iliotibial band (IT band) syndrome?

 - What exercises should be avoided with iliotibial band (IT band) syndrome?

 - Where can people find more information about iliotibial band (IT band) syndrome?

 - Find a local Doctor in your town

 Iliotibial band (IT band) syndrome facts

 - Iliotibial band syndrome is an overuse injury of the connective issues that are located on the outer thigh and knee.

 - The iliotibial band runs along the lateral or outside aspect of the thigh, from the pelvis to the tibia, crossing both the hip and knee joints.
 The iliotibial band is an important stabilizer structure of the lateral part of the knee as the joint flexes and extends.

-- Inflammation of the iliotibial band can occur as it travels back and forth, crossing the bony prominence of the femoral epicondyle as the knee flexes and extends.
+- Inflammation and irritation of the iliotibial band can occur as it travels back and forth, crossing the bony prominence of the femoral epicondyle as the knee flexes and extends.

 - Iliotibial band syndrome is an overuse injury causing pain on the outside part of the knee especially during running when the heel strikes the ground.

 - Rest, ice, compression, and elevation (RICE) and anti-inflammatory medications are first-line treatments.

 - Physical therapy may be helpful.
 Surgery is rarely an option and is sometimes suggested for patients who develop chronic inflammation and who fail to respond to other treatment options.

-- Prevention that includes maintaining flexibility and strength of the low back, hips, knees, and leg muscles is key to avoiding recurrence.
+- Prevention that includes maintaining flexibility and strength of the low back, hips, knees, and leg muscles, and is key to avoiding recurrence.

 What is iliotibial band (IT band) syndrome?

 Iliotibial band syndrome (ITBS or IT band syndrome) is an overuse injury of the connective tissues that are located on the lateral or outer part of thigh and knee.
 It causes pain and tenderness in those areas, especially just above the knee joint.
 Iliotibial band syndrome is the most common cause of lateral knee pain in runners and bicyclists.